Hi, I’m Sophie! I’m a Nashville-based musician, artist, and naturalist.

 April 19, 2025

-The flights from Huntsville to Madrid were smooth and uneventful.
-Once I reached Madrid, I took a blue bus from the airport to the bus station and then took another 8-hour bus trip to San Sebastián.
-It was a long two days, but I had so much excitement and adrenaline that I barely noticed it.
+The trip from Huntsville to Madrid was smooth and uneventful.
+Once I reached Madrid, I took a blue bus from the airport to the Madrid bus station and then took an 8-hour bus to San Sebastián.
+Then in San Sebastián I had forty-five minutes to find the train station and jump on the last train of the day going to Irún.

 Grateful to arrive in San Sebastian after 30 hours of travel

-Although I was on the move, I found a few moments to enjoy the sunset over the Santa Catalina Bridge.
-I saw my first fellow pilgrim and wished her a buen Camino—the first of hundreds of times I would say that phrase.
+As soon as I got off the eight-hour bus from Madrid, I threw away the “burner backpack” my dad had sent with me to hold my personal items on the plane and shoved everything into my main backpack.
+The burner backpack was a freebee from somewhere, and it had accomplished its purpose.
+Although I couldn’t linger, I found a few moments to enjoy the sunset over the Santa Catalina Bridge.
+I saw my first fellow pilgrim and wished her a buen Camino—the first of thousands of times I would say that phrase.

-When I reached the train station, rows of kiosks and faregates bewildered my eyes.
-This was a part of the trip that both confused and overwhelmed me, so I walked up to a man at the counter.
+When I reached the train station, rows of kiosks and fare gates bewildered my eyes.
+It was my first time riding a train alone, and this was the part of the trip that I had been dreading.
+I walked up to the man at the counter.

-“Excuse me.
-I would like to go to Irún,” I said.
+“Excuse me, I would like to buy a ticket to Irún,” I said.

-A night stroll through the town of Irún on my way to Hotel Aitana
+An evening stroll through Irún on my way to Hotel Aitana

 The hotel was also a bar, and it was a Saturday night.
-As I made my way to the front desk, I had to squeeze my way between barstools and tall men.
+As I made my way to the front desk, a couple of tall men at the barstools pointed at me and exclaimed,

 Camino del Norte Day 1: Irún to San Sebastián